What Does a Nutrition Coach Do?

 Help Clients With Weight Loss

-There are myriad fad diets that promise fast results, but these often come with a hefty price tag in terms of sustainable health and well-being.
-Nutrition coaches can help clients find the right combination of calories, macro and micronutrients, vitamins, and more that could help them lose weight in a healthier, more sustainable way.
+There are myriad fad diets that promise fast results, but they rarely help in the long term.
+Nutrition coaches can help clients find the right personalized combination of calories, macro and micronutrients, eating habits, and physical activity to help them not only lose weight but create lifelong healthy eating habits.

 Assist Athletes With Performance Goals